wasimwu01-a11y/Kidify-daily-video-pipeline/README.md

 Go to the Actions tab → "Daily Video Pipeline" → "Run workflow" to trigger a run outside the daily schedule (useful for testing).

+## Checkpoint / resume system (protects your fal.ai credits)

+Right after clips are generated, the workflow commits them into a `pending_video/` folder in this repo before attempting assembly or upload.
+If either of those later steps fails, the clips aren't lost — the *next* run detects `pending_video/` and resumes straight from assembly, skipping script + clip generation entirely (no wasted credits).
+Once a video uploads successfully, `pending_video/` is automatically cleared so the next scheduled run starts fresh.

+If you ever want to manually discard a stuck pending video (e.g. you decided you don't want that particular one after all), just delete the `pending_video/` folder from the repo yourself and commit - the next run will generate a brand new video from scratch.

-## Common failure: insufficient Kling credits
+## Common failure: insufficient fal.ai credits

-If `generate_clips.py` fails with an error containing "insufficient balance," it means your Kling account ran out of credits.
-Top up at kling.ai, then re-run the workflow manually from the Actions tab — no code changes needed.
+If `generate_clips.py` fails with an error containing "insufficient balance," it means your fal.ai account ran out of credits.
+Top up at fal.ai/dashboard/billing, then re-run the workflow manually from the Actions tab — no code changes needed.

 ## Changing the posting time